 Step 4 - Starting at the bottom of the dough, roll up the dough and place the top perimeter edge face down to help seal the roll.
 Cut into scrolls approximately 3.5cm (1⅓") apart.
 Repeat until all dough and oregano filling are used up.

 Step 5 - Grease the baking pan or cake tin and place the individual scrolls side-by-side, slightly touching.
-Optional - brush lightly with oil.
+Optional - brush lightly with oil or see this list of egg wash substitutes.

 Step 6 - Bake in a preheated fan-forced oven 190°C (375°F) for 35-40 minutes until golden.